 Not qualifying for offers

-Some bingo sites restrict welcome bonus offers to certain types of deposit so check before depositing using mobile phone billing whether you will receive a bonus.
-This will either be in the terms and conditions of the offer or on the cashier page (at Cozy bingo sites that accept Boku, for instance, the bonus calculator shows what bonus can be claimed with various sizes of deposit up to the Boku maximum of £30)
+Some bingo sites restrict welcome bonus offers to certain types of deposit so check before depositing using mobile phone billing whether you will still receive a bonus.
+This will either be in the terms and conditions of the offer or on the cashier page.

 The phone billing method cannot be used to withdraw and it is unlikely that this will change any time soon – after all, why would anyone want to transfer the proceeds of a big bingo win or slots jackpot to somewhere where it can mostly only be used to pay for phone calls?
 If you want to withdraw winnings, you’ll need a bank account or an e-wallet and (if you haven’t already done so) you’ll also need to go through account verification procedures which normally include submitting ID documents to the operator.